sysgears/grain-theme-clean-blog/content/blog/posts/2017-04-03-sample-post.markdown

 ${img (location:"/images/post-sample-image.jpg", class:"img-responsive")}

-<span class="caption text-muted">To go places and do things that have never been done before – that’s what living is all about.</span>
+<span class="caption text-muted">To go places and do things that have never been done before – that's what living is all about.</span>

 Space, the final frontier.
 These are the voyages of the Starship Enterprise.
 Its five-year mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before.

-As I stand out here in the wonders of the unknown at Hadley, I sort of realize there’s a fundamental truth to our nature, Man must explore, and this is exploration at its greatest.
+As I stand out here in the wonders of the unknown at Hadley, I sort of realize there's a fundamental truth to our nature, Man must explore, and this is exploration at its greatest.

 Placeholder text by [Space Ipsum](http://spaceipsum.com/).
 Photographs by [NASA on The Commons](https://www.flickr.com/photos/nasacommons/).